jcsw/csv-s3-to-kafka/README.md

-# Load CSV from S3 and send to Kafka topic
+# Python project to read csv file on AWS s3 and post in Kafka topic